Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Related Work

 \subsection{3D Visual Grounding}

 3D visual grounding (3DVG) is an emerging research field.
 ScanRefer~\cite{chen2020scanrefer} and ReferIt3D~\cite{achlioptas2020referit3d} are pioneers for the 3DVG, in which both datasets and baseline methods are concurrently proposed.
 Previous studies~\cite{chen2020scanrefer,achlioptas2020referit3d,huang2021text,yuan2021instancerefer} formulate 3DVG as a matching problem.
 They first generate multiple 3D object proposals through either ground truths~\cite{achlioptas2020referit3d} or a 3D object detector~\cite{chen2020scanrefer}, and then fuse 3D proposals with the language embeddings to predict proposals’ similarity scores.
 The proposal with the highest score will be selected as the target object.
-Recent works \cite{roh2021languagerefer,yang2021sat,zhao20213dvg} use Transformer~\cite{vaswani2017attention} architecture to encode the relationship between language and objects' proposals, where \cite{yang2021sat} and \cite{roh2021languagerefer} exploit additional 2D images and orientation annotation during the training stage to boost the performance, respectively.
-Very recently, \cite{zhenyu2021d3net} combines the task of 3DVG with a 3D caption to mutually enhance the performance of two tasks.
+Recent works \cite{roh2021languagerefer,yang2021sat,zhao20213dvg,jain2022bottom} use Transformer~\cite{vaswani2017attention} architecture to encode the relationship between language and objects' proposals, where \cite{yang2021sat} and \cite{roh2021languagerefer} exploit additional 2D images and orientation annotation during the training stage to boost the performance, respectively.
+Recently, \cite{zhenyu2021d3net,cai_3djcg_2022} combine the task of 3DVG with the task of 3D dense captioning to mutually enhance the performance of the two tasks.
+MVT~\cite{huang2022multi} explores multi-view information in the 3D scene to make a more reliable grounding.
 Nevertheless, all of these methods exploit the entire sentence to identify a single target object.
-Such a scheme overlooks the fine-grained relationships between the language and non-target objects, making the grounding process unexplainable as well.
+Such a scheme overlooks the fine-grained relationships between the language and all objects, especially non-target objects, making the grounding process unexplainable as well.